Our Review Process

 How this disease works is that the islet cells of the pancreas do not produce sufficient insulin or produce no insulin at all.
 Insulin is the hormone that breaks down the glucose molecules in the bloodstream thus keeping the parameters in check.
 As and when we eat, the carbohydrates break down in the form of glucose molecules which are then bound to the insulin that is secreted.
 Due to insufficient insulin, there is excess glucose in the blood which increases the blood sugar.
 Also read about pineapple for diabetes.

 Therefore, if you have diabetes, the first and most direct consequence that any doctor will warn you about would be - blood sugar.
-How to reduce blood sugar level is a task that you would have to learn to manage efficiently.
+How to lower blood sugar level is a task that you would have to learn to manage efficiently.
 There are several risks to fluctuating blood sugar levels.
 The normal range that is the universal average is 90-150 mg/dl.
 This range can be subjective from person to person, depending on their weight, other comorbidities, fitness, stress levels, hormonal changes, etc, due to which there may be a slightly different average.

 There can be several reasons due to which blood sugar levels can fluctuate –